This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Pour butter and brown sugar mixture into the bottom of a 9×13.
+• Melt butter.
+Add brown sugar and mix well.
+Pour this mixture into the bottom of a 9×13 casserole dish.

-• Pour half of egg mixture over the Texas toast and sprinkle brown sugar and cinnamon on top.
+• Pour half of the egg mixture over the Texas toast and sprinkle half of the brown sugar & cinnamon on top.

 • Add another layer of Texas Toast.
-Spread a thin layer of butter over bread.
+Spread a thin layer of softened butter over the bread.

-• Top with the remaining egg mixture and top with your cinnamon and sugar mixture.
+• Top with the remaining egg mixture and the remaining cinnamon & sugar mixture.

 • Refrigerate overnight or for at least 4 hours before baking.